-In 2005, Ryan founded Visit Films, a leading worldwide boutique film sales company that now has more than 200 titles in its catalog.
-Since then, he has continued to build the portfolio of the company by opening Monument Releasing, a New York-based distribution company, and Pretty ____ Ideas, an LA-based development and incubation company.
-Prior to starting Visit Films, Ryan spent a number of years in International Distribution at Focus Features.
-Earlier in his career, he worked in physical production in New York City on numerous film and TV productions.
-With Visit Films, he has been responsible for the acquisition, worldwide sales and development of a number of important American independent and international films that have premiered at and won numerous prizes in all of the major film festivals, such as Cannes, Sundance, Berlin, Venice and Toronto.
-He has worked with filmmakers as diverse as Harmony Korine, Werner Herzog, the Duplass Brothers, Rolf de Heer, Joe Swanberg, Valerie Donzelli, Josephine Decker and David Robert Mitchell.
-In addition to many Gotham and Independent Spirit Award winning titles, he recently worked on Tanna, an Oscar nominated film from Australia.
-Ryan has also consulted for Sundance Channel Global on the acquisitions of over 120 titles per year.
+Ryan is the founder of Visit Films, a leading worldwide boutique film sales company, and sister companies Monument Releasing, a NY-based distribution company, and Pretty ____ Ideas, an LA-based incubation company through which he has produced and EP'ed a wide range of films.
+Ryan has been responsible for the acquisition, worldwide sales, and development of numerous important American independent and international films that have premiered at and won numerous prizes in all the major film festivals, such as Cannes, Sundance, Berlin, Venice and Toronto.
+He has worked with filmmakers as diverse as Harmony Korine, Werner Herzog, the Duplass Brothers, Joe Swanberg, Josephine Decker, Joanna Hogg, Mark Cousins, Theo Anthony, Kogonada, and David Robert Mitchell.
+In addition to many Gotham and Independent Spirit Award winning titles, he worked on the Oscar-nominated Australian film Tanna.
+Ryan speaks on numerous industry panels each year, including for The Gotham, the Sundance Institute, and the Cannes Producer's Network.

 Lydia has been active in independent film since graduating from NYU, where she earned high honors for her studies in history and documentary film.
 After a year abroad studying cinema in Buenos Aires, Argentina and documentary film in Havana, Cuba, she began working as a researcher, production associate and outreach coordinator for independent documentary film production companies.
 She later lived in Berlin, conceiving and coordinating various cinematic experiences, filmmaking courses, and networking events for the Berlin International Film Festival and the Raindance Film Festival.
 Lydia returned to New York to serve as the associate producer of the 2013 and 2014 Gotham Independent Film Awards, continuing to produce events for the independent film community through the Independent Filmmaker Project and the UnionDocs Center for Documentary Art.